Potential coaching candidates for UTEP football

 Scotty Walden, Austin Peay head coach: Walden played a year of college football at Sul Ross and at 34 years old, he’s led Austin Peay to back-to-back winning seasons and the FCS Playoffs in 2023.
 He also served as Southern Miss’s interim head coach in 2020, after he was the co-offensive coordinator in 2019 and 2020.

 Robert Rodriguez, Arizona Cardinals outside linebackers coach: The Montwood and UTEP legend will surely be a favorite of fans for the job.
 Now with the Arizona Cardinals, Rodriguez spent 2020-2022 at Arizona State under Herm Edwards.
-Rodriguez has never been a head coach or even a coordinator at any level, though, which could work against him here.
+Rodriguez has never been a head coach or even a coordinator at any level, though, which could work against him here, but sources told KTSM that he also has some interest in the gig.

-Brennan Marion, UNLV offensive coordinator: UTEP fans saw firsthand what Marion can do when the Running Rebels beat the Miners 45-28 in September, rolling up 497 total yards and over 300 on the ground.
+Brennan Marion, UNLV offensive coordinator: A source told KTSM on Monday that Marion is “very interested” in the UTEP job opening.
+UTEP fans saw firsthand what Marion can do when the Running Rebels beat the Miners 45-28 in September, rolling up 497 total yards and over 300 on the ground.
 He’s helped UNLV to a 9-3 2023 season, one of the best in recent memory in Las Vegas.
 At 36 years old, Marion’s name has been in the mix other places already.
 He reportedly already interviewed at San Diego State for the Aztecs’ head coaching opening and has been mentioned as a possibility to be Arkansas’s new OC.
 Keep Marion in mind.

 Gary Patterson, former TCU head coach: If UTEP can swing Patterson, it has the potential to be a Mike Price or Jerry Kill-esque hire for the Miners.
 Patterson built TCU into a powerhouse during his time in Fort Worth and reports are that he would like to get back into coaching.
 It’s unclear if UTEP could offer him enough to come to El Paso, though, and his name is being mentioned for other openings, including New Mexico.
 Bottomline: Patterson and the next guy on the list feel like long shots.